sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 Some languages have no regular expression.
 Such as $\{a^nb^n | n \geq 0\}$
 ![[Pasted image 20250201182434.png]]
 Therefore, the set of languages described by regular expressions, NFA and DFA recognised languages are all the same.
+### Converting from NFA to Regular Expressions
+* Make sure there is only 1 explicit start state and accept state.
+If there are currently multiple, add epsilon transitions from them to 1 new accept state.
+* Pick a state to remove and adjust other states transitions based on this deletion.
+* Continue until you are only left with the start state and accept state.
 ## Pumping Lemma
 ![[Pasted image 20250201182537.png]]
 Intuition is that if M reads a word of length p or more, it must enter some state twice.
 This loop can therefore be repeated an arbriatary number of times.